 • A “safer” vendor for the route action, if used

-Only org admins with the MANAGE_ORG_SETTINGS permission can change PI settings.
+Only org members with the Manage security rules permission can change PI settings.
 Every change is written to the audit log.

 Security alerts